awslabs/aws-iot-greengrass-accelerators/README.md

-## AWS Iot Greengrass Accelerators
+# Greengrass Accelerators

-Deployable solutions for AWS IoT Greengrass for common design patterns, or to address specific use-cases.

-## License Summary

-This sample code is made available under the MIT-0 license.
-See the LICENSE file.
+Placeholder for repo readme.

+Will describe repo and have links to specific accelerators, each with their own docs.